phalcon-orphanage/docs/en/api/Phalcon_DI.rst

 public  **offsetUnset** (*string* $name)

-Removes a service from the services container using the array syntax
+Removes a service from the services container using the array syntax.
+Alias for Phalcon\\Di::remove()